For more hotel choices, click here to search all hotels in Phnom Penh.

 8.5 Very Good based on 172 Agoda reviews

 Why this hotel: Colonial style.
 Modern facilities.
 Close to attractions.

-The 5-star Sofitel Phnom Penh is a relatively new addition to the Phnom Penh hotel scene.
-It is located in the old French quarter of the city and both the external and internal appearance has been modelled loosely on a colonial style.
+The relatively new Sofitel Phnom Penh is located in the old French Quarter and has been modelled loosely in colonial style.
 The colonial theme continues in the guest rooms that feature large bathrooms and exceptionally comfortable beds.
-All the hi-tech stuff is there but largely hidden out of sight.
+All the hi-tech stuff are there but largely hidden out of sight.

-The Sofitel breakfast buffet is exceptionally good (US$25 per person if not included in your room rate), and the hotel has a really good (although a bit pricey) Italian restaurant.
+The Sofitel breakfast buffet is excellent (US$25 per person if not included in your room rate), and the hotel has a really good Italian restaurant.
 There is a decent-sized pool and well-equipped gym.
 Free WiFi in public areas (charged in some rooms).

-The hotel is located in the south of the city, with most of the major attractions being less than 10 minutes away by tuk-tuk.
-The same applies to the gay scene, although the Amam and Romantic Saunas, Hatha Khmer Spa can be reached by tuk-tuk in just a few minutes.
+Located in the south of the city, with major attractions being less than 10 minutes away by tuk-tuk.
+The same applies to the gay scene, although Amam gay sauna and Hatha Khmer massage can be reached in just a few minutes.

 Why this hotel: Near gay sauna Amam.
 Superb dining, gym & pool.